szajakubiak/Raspberry-Pi-Pico-OLED-BME280/README.md

 [BME280](https://github.com/catdog2/mpy_bme280_esp8266)

-sh1106.py and bme280.py files should be copied into the /lib directory crated in the main directory of the microcontroller.
+sh1106.py and bme280.py files should be copied into the /lib directory created in the main directory of the microcontroller.